 If you need more help getting out of debt, please check out my related articles:

-My friends, I truly value you and appreciate you learning about personal finance alongside with me.
-I want nothing more than for you to truly experience the freedom that comes with being debt free.
-I just need you to convince yourself that being debt free is actually possible.
+My friends, I truly value you and appreciate you learning about personal finance alongside me.
+I want nothing more than for you to truly experience the freedom that comes with being debt-free.
+I just need you to convince yourself that being debt-free is actually possible.
 If you can convince yourself that it is actually possible, the sky is the limit!

 Let me know if there is anything I can do for you or if you have any questions.
 How many bank accounts do you have?
 Do you have more or less than me?
 Let me know in the comments, I would love to hear what system does or doesn’t work for you!